+Can Schools be Used for Religious Purposes Outside of School Hours?

+If a school allows any outside groups to use school grounds, then the school must also allow religious groups to use the campus.
+In a 2001 Supreme Court case, a religious group wanted to use school grounds for "a fun time of singing songs, hearing a Bible lesson and memorizing scripture, and religious worship."48 Even though the Court felt the content was "quintessentially religious" and "decidedly religious in nature,"

+47 See "Guidance on Constitutionally Protected Prayer and Religious Expression in Public Elementary and Secondary Schools." www2.ed.gov/policy/gen/guid/religionandschools/prayer_guidance.html (Jan.
+16, 2020).
+This guidance has been jointly approved by the Office of the General Counsel in the Department of Education and the Office of Legal Counsel in the Department of Justice as reflecting the current state of the law.

+48 Good News Club, supra n.
+8, 533 U.S. 98.

-47 See Guidance on Constitutionally Protected Prayer in Public Elementary and Secondary Schools.
-Found at www.ed.gov, this guidance has been jointly approved by the Office of the General Counsel in the Department of Education and the Office of Legal Counsel in the Department of Justice as reflecting the current state of the law.
-Dated February 7, 2003.
-VI Schools can be used for religious purposes outside of school hours If a school allows any outside groups to use school grounds, then the school must also allow religious groups to use the campus.
-In a recent Supreme Court case a religious group wanted to use school grounds for "a fun time of singing songs, hearing a Bible lesson and memorizing scripture, and religious worship."
-Even though the Court felt the content was "quintessentially religious" and "decidedly religious in nature," it still held that the religious speech could not be excluded.
-The school defended its policy by claiming that allowing a religious group on school grounds violated the Establishment Clause, but the Court held that "[T]he guarantee of neutrality is respected, not offended, when the Government, following neutral criteria and evenhanded policies, extends benefits to recipients whose ideologies and viewpoints, including religious ones, are broad and diverse."
-50 This school also contended that because they had elementary school children on campus, they had a higher duty to protect impressionable young children from a perceived government endorsement of religion.
-The Court rejected this argument, however, finding that the Establishment Clause does not prohibit "private religious conduct during nonschool hours merely because it takes place on school premises."
-The Court also found that the danger of students misperceiving the religious event as one which 48 Good News Club, supra n.
-9, 533 U.S. 98.
+it still held that the religious speech could not be excluded.49 The school defended its policy by claiming that allowing a religious group on school grounds violated the Establishment Clause, but the Court held that "the guarantee of neutrality is respected, not offended, when the Government, following neutral criteria and evenhanded policies, extends benefits to recipients whose ideologies and viewpoints, including religious ones, are broad and diverse."50

+This school also contended that because they had elementary school children on campus, they had a higher duty to protect impressionable young children from a perceived government endorsement of religion.
+The Court rejected this argument, however, finding that the Establishment Clause does not prohibit "private religious conduct during nonschool hours merely because it takes place on school premises."51 The Court also found that the danger of students misperceiving the religious event as one which the school sponsored was no greater threat than students perceiving religious hostility if the school did not allow the event.52

-the school sponsored was no greater threat than students perceiving religious hostility if the school did not allow the event.52 In another Supreme Court case, a private religious group wanted to use school grounds to present religious films.53 The Court held that as long as the films were shown during nonschool hours, were open to the public, and the event was not sponsored by the school, there was no danger that the district would be perceived as endorsing religion.54 Courts have also held that literature advertising these types of religious programs can be distributed throughout the school.55 If the school passes out fliers for secular activities then it cannot refuse to pass out similar fliers for religious events.56 In general, once a school opens up their grounds for use by outside groups, or passes out information about outside groups, the school then cannot refuse to do the same for religious organizations.
-VII Schools can acknowledge/celebrate religious holidays such as Christmas and Easter A. Celebrating a Religious Holiday in School and the Classroom 53 Lamb's Chapel, supra n.
-9., 508 U.S. 384.
+In another Supreme Court case, a private religious group wanted to use school grounds to present religious films.53 The Court held that as long as the films were shown during nonschool hours, were open to the public, and the event was not sponsored by the school, there was no danger that the district would be perceived as endorsing religion.54 Courts have also held that literature advertising these types of religious programs can be distributed throughout the school.55 If the school passes out fliers for secular activities then it cannot refuse to pass out similar fliers for religious events.56